 "Presentation skills are invaluable.
 I was constantly giving presentations in my prior career, whether it was to my agency or to our clients.
 Public speaking comes incredibly naturally to me.
 I was put into presentation boot camp along with senior executives at my agency, so I received quality training to excel my public speaking skills.
 Now when it comes to giving a corporate wellness presentation or doing a TV segment, I have no fear and know how to be organized and confident.

 "Mentorship and leadership is so important, too.
-I had amazing bosses and mentors in my time working at the advertising
+I had amazing bosses and mentors in my time working at the

-dietitian within my state dietetics association and AND dietetic practice groups, including Nutrition Entrepreneurs."
+roles as a dietitian within my state dietetics association and AND dietetic practice groups, including Nutrition Entrepreneurs."

 Q: How can fellow second-career dietitians find succcess?

 A: "My No. 1 piece of advice is don’t forget where you came from.
 I swore up and down when I left advertising that I would never work at another agency and that I would never do anything related to advertising again.
 My new goal was to help people get healthy and lose weight.
 But over time, I learned my roots in advertising are strong, and I can’t completely shut off that part of my brain.
 This is why I now love and get so much satisfaction from being able to offer a unique opportunity for dietitians to learn from me about ways to build and enhance their businesses from skills I can teach them based on my prior career.
 If you’re an RD who had a prior career, don’t shun it.
 Instead, use it to your advantage to create a unique offering to clients or colleagues."